What is the intent of the Impact Business Model?

 An enterprise that gives all employees the right to buy stock in the company in certain intervals and at specific fixed prices, and 50% of the company's shares are owned by non-executive employees.

-A company with an ESOP, or Employee Stock Ownership Plan.
+A company with an ESOP, or Employee Stock Ownership Plan that meets the requirements of the IBM.

 My company may be eligible for this IBM.
 How do I open this IBM in the B Impact Assessment?